cemsbv/pygef/_sources/tree/getting_started.rst.txt

 The classification is done for each row of the cpt, and you can get the result for each row.

-However, it is also possible to apply a grouping algorithm on the cpt, if you set :code:`do_grouping` to :code:`True`, and specify the :code:`min_thickness` for a layer to be considered, you will get back a much shorter :code:`pandas.DataFrame` with the grouped layers.
+However, it is also possible to apply a grouping algorithm on the cpt, if you set :code:`do_grouping` to :code:`True`, and specify the :code:`min_thickness` for a layer to be considered, you will get back a much shorter :code:`polars.DataFrame` with the grouped layers.

 Check the reference to learn about all the arguments of the method.